The Standard Cremation Process - 2021

 13. What are the Gardens of Remembrance at a crematorium?

 The gardens of remembrance consist of areas set aside for the disposal of cremation ashes.
 Usually are not reserved or marked afterwards.
 Some crematoria offer plaques, dedicated rose bushes or similar – a lot of these are usually on a lease basis, so do check.

 14. How long have I got to collect the ashes?

 Some crematorium will keep them for up to one month before making a charge to store them.
 If there has been no prior instruction, they are strewn in the garden of remembrance.
 Before this happens the crematoria have to give 14 days notice in writing – they write to the person on the documentation at the time of cremation.
 However ashes are normally passed to the Funeral Director for collection.

 13. Can anyone collect the ashes?

-No, They will only be released to the funeral director or a named person who will usually you will need to bring along some identification.
+No, they will only be released to the funeral director or the person named on the paperwork (usually this is the person who paid for the funeral), those wishing to collect will usually need to bring along some identification.
 A Certificate of Cremation will be provided with the ashes.
 This is a legal document with the name of the deceased and date and place of the cremation.

 The majority of the answers about the cremation process and what happens at a cremation are based on advice from The Federation of British Cremation Authorities.